 - performing analysis of object classification results in Excel or other software - precise definition of regions outside perClass Mira.
 This is connected to aditional command Import of regions into perClass Mira from Excel file defined.
-Note, that one of the regions from the attached.
+Note, that one of the regions has a text note attached.

-Example exporting regions defined on a scan to Excel: In the Regions mode we have a see regions
+Example exporting regions defined on a scan to Excel: In the Regions mode ^{}, we can see regions